-Similarly, filler words that would normally be omitted during a type to search query should be included in your keywords.
+Similarly, filler words that would normally be omitted during a search query should be included in your keywords.
 These are words like “I, are, the, for, to, from, on” and so forth.

-However, it’s worth repeating here that they keywords you ultimately use in your voice search SEO strategy will likely be a question.
+However, it’s worth repeating here that the keywords you ultimately use in your voice search SEO strategy will likely be a question.

 How to Optimize Your Content for Voice Search

-Now we know what voice search is, how consumers tend to interact with and use it, as well as how to optimize our keyword research specifically for voice search optimization.
+Now we know what voice search is, how consumers tend to interact with and use it, and how to optimize our keyword research specifically for voice search optimization.

 Below are some best practices to optimize your content for voice search SEO: